inguillen87/chatboc-frontend/README.md

 `Cross-Origin-Opener-Policy policy would block the window.closed call`.
 This warning comes from the Google library and does not affect the login flow.

+### Troubleshooting common console errors

+When the API requests fail with messages like `Failed to load resource: the server responded with a status of 403` or `Access to fetch has been blocked by CORS policy`, make sure your `.env` file uses `VITE_API_URL=/api`.
+The Vite proxy only works with this relative path; pointing `VITE_API_URL` directly to `https://api.chatboc.ar` will bypass the proxy and trigger CORS errors.

+Some browser extensions (for example crypto wallets) inject scripts that modify `window.ethereum` or `window.tronLink`.
+These scripts may log warnings such as `Cannot assign to read only property 'ethereum' of object '#<Window>'` or `This document requires 'TrustedScript' assignment`.
+They originate from the extension and do not affect the application.
+Disable the extension if the messages become distracting.

 ## Animated logo

 The `ChatbocLogoAnimated` component now supports two optional props: